Skip to main content

 • To extract email domain, use (?<=@)[^.]+(?=\.).

-Select the type of output column from the drop-down list, either Adds a new column or Replace selected column.
+9. Expand the Advanced section, under the Output column, select the type of output column from the drop-down list, either Adds a new column or Replace selected column.

-If you select Adds a new column, enter the new column name, or leave blank and the tool automatically populates a name, such as CompPlanID_extracted.
+10. Under New column name, If you select Adds a new column, enter the new column name, or leave blank and the tool automatically populates a name, such as CompPlanID_extracted.

 Note